For Physicians. By Physicians.™

 Metabolic Syndrome Implications

-• Obese women with PCOS who reduce their weight by as little as 5% will have improved pregnancy rates, glucose and lipid levels and reduced hirsutism
+• Weight reduction: As little as 5% will have improved pregnancy rates, glucose and lipid levels and reduced hirsutism

 • Women with PCOS have a 2- to 5-fold increased risk of diabetes